-There are currently pipeline projects at various stages of development and/or regulatory approval that have the potential to impact the Company over the medium to long-term.
-Over the long-term, the Company could benefit from incremental egress from the completion of work on various pipeline projects under construction, provided there is an increase to crude oil production in Canada.
+Over the long-term, the Company could benefit from incremental egress via pipeline from the WCSB due to either completion of work on various pipeline projects discontinued during the past 10 years in response to recent U.S. trade policy statements, or the addition of capacity to operating pipelines, provided there is an increase to crude oil production in Canada.
 However, in the short-term, or in the long-term if there is no increase to crude oil production in Canada, the availability of additional pipeline egress may impact the Company by reducing the demand for storage if the needs of customers to balance short-term supply and demand fluctuations decrease, or if customers no longer require the same amount of storage due to increased access to pipeline capacity.
 In addition, certain pipelines currently in operation are facing challenges at various levels of government and the outcome of these challenges and the impact to the Company cannot be determined at this time.
 Any future pipeline projects are expected to be subject to similar review, the results of which may negatively impact the Company's business, financial condition, results of operations, reputation and cash flows.
 The nature and scope of these effects cannot be determined at this time.